jbellsey/redux-model-utils/README.md

 Strings are old-skool.
 They seem more brittle.
 They don't tell your IDE anything about semantic content.

 The main purpose for writing selectors in the first place is to hide your implementation from consumers (i.e., views).
 Views will typically need to know nothing about your internal data structures.

-A view uses your selectors in the `subscribe()` function, which accepts strings and functions.
+A view uses your selectors in the `subscribe()` function, which accepts either strings or functions.
 So from the perspective of writing your consuming code, there's literally no difference.

 Inside your model code, however, you may find strings handy.
 If you're not composing selectors (and you're probably not), we have some convenient utility methods for setting a model property, but only if you use string selectors.

+Or, to put it another way: a selector _string_ can be used for both reading and writing state.
+A selector _function_ can only be used for reading.

 ### Selector strings